bsd/bsd-custom-donate-jekyll/webroot/_posts/2013-10-10-default-config.md

 header-section: true
 title: Your Donation Will Save Lives
 subtitle: Donate to Partners In Health
+above-header-html: #override the entire top section and use your own arbitrary html

 ##internationalization
 default-country: US # set to either US or GB or leave blank for international.
 Controls starting state of state_cd labels/country dropdown